drakethomas33/django-project-skeleton/README.md

     sudo pip install -r requirements/local.txt

+Create your database:

+    createdb <db_name>

+Customise Django settings:

+Copy these commands into an env_development file and run it:

-You will need to have Postgres installed locally, on Mac OS X you should use the [Postgres App](http://postgresapp.com/).
-You will need to make sure your system is looking at this app:
+    # You will need to have Postgres installed locally.
+    # For Mac OS X, see http://postgresapp.com/
     export PATH="/Applications/Postgres.app/Contents/MacOS/bin:$PATH"

-You can then create your database:

-    createdb new_project

-Export your DATABASE_URL setting:
+    # This is your local database URL

-    export DATABASE_URL=postgres://localhost:5432/new_project
+    export DATABASE_URL=postgres://localhost:5432/<db_name>

-Make sure Django is looking at the right settings module:
+    # This is your local settings file
     export DJANGO_SETTINGS_MODULE=project.settings.local

-You'll probably want to copy these commands into an env_development file:

-    export PATH="/Applications/Postgres.app/Contents/MacOS/bin:$PATH"
-    export DATABASE_URL=postgres://localhost:5432/new_project
-    export DJANGO_SETTINGS_MODULE=project.settings.local
+Now run the server and check <http://localhost:8000>.

 then make migrations and migrate: